This page tells my story in music; and the story of this site.

 Well - gave me some MIDI experience.

-During the spring of 1999 I was thinking about buying a new keyboard.
+During the spring of 1999 I was thinking about buying a new keyboard - once again!
 This thinking activity was forced by the fact that I was going to be 50 years later that year.
 My family and my friends kept asking me for what I wished for my birthday present.
 I told them that I really, really wanted a new keyboard.
 And what happened at my birthday: I got a tiny little children's keyboard - and some money to buy a real one.
 Great.

 In the meantime I began searching the internet for information.
 And I found out that Yamaha was going to market new models later that year.
 After my research I decided to wait until I had seen and heard the new Yamaha before deciding what to buy.
 There were not many information sources at that time; the internet has really grown rapidly since then.